-As outlined in previous reports, no new government was appointed in the Federation following the 2018 General Elections.
-The Government from the 2014-2018 mandate remained in a technical mandate.
-Due to the death of two ministers and the resignation of one minister in previous reporting periods, 3 of 16 ministerial posts remain vacant.
-There was no agreement on appointing a new Government or replacing the missing ministers due to the Croat Democratic Union of Bosnia and Herzegovina (HDZ BiH) official position not to approve any appointments until political parties – mainly HDZ BiH and the Bosniak-dominated Party of Democratic Action (SDA) – reached an agreement on electoral reform.
-The situation was further complicated because Prime Minister Fadil Novalić (SDA) was convicted on 5 April 2023 and sentenced to four years in prison for abuse of office for his role in the controversial procurement of 100 ventilators early in the COVID-19 pandemic, worth BAM 10.5 million.
+As outlined in previous reports, no new government was appointed in the Federation following the 2018 general elections.
+The Government from the 2014–2018 mandate remains under a technical mandate.
+Following the death of two ministers and the resignation of one minister in previous reporting periods, 3 out of 16 ministerial posts remain vacant.
+There was no agreement on appointing a new government or replacing the missing ministers owing to the official position of the Croat Democratic Union of Bosnia and Herzegovina (HDZ BiH) not to approve any appointments until political parties, mainly the Democratic Union of Bosnia and Herzegovina and the Bosniak-dominated Party of Democratic Action (SDA), reached an agreement on electoral reform.
+The situation was further complicated by the fact that, on 5 April 2023, the Prime Minister, Fadil Novalić ,(Party of Democratic Action) was convicted and sentenced to four years in prison for abuse of office for his role in the controversial procurement of 100 ventilators early in the coronavirus disease (COVID-19) pandemic, worth KM 10.5 million.
 Despite this criminal conviction, he is not obliged to resign his office and is expected to appeal.
-Deputy Prime Minister/Minister of Finance Jelka Miličević (HDZ BiH) was acquitted in the same case.
+The Deputy Prime Minister and Minister of Finance, Jelka Miličević, (HDZ BiH) was acquitted in the same case.

 Nevertheless, the caretaker Government of the Federation met regularly and held 24 regular and 16 extraordinary sessions.

-The inaugural session of the House of Representatives (HoR) took place on 1 December 2022, followed by the inaugural session of the House of Peoples (HoP) on 17 January 2023.
-The parliamentary leaderships of both houses of the Federation Parliament are finally complete.
+The inaugural session of the House of Representatives was held on 1 December 2022, followed by the inaugural session of the House of Peoples of the Federation on 17 January 2023.
+The parliamentary leaderships of both houses of the Parliament of the Federation of Bosnia and Herzegovina are finally complete.
 In the previous mandate, both parliamentary leaderships lacked a deputy speaker from the ranks of the Serb people.

-At the inaugural session of the Federation House of Peoples, the requisite group of delegates in the Bosniak and Croat Caucus nominated their candidates for President/Vice President of the Federation of Bosnia and Herzegovina.
+At the inaugural session of the House of Peoples, the requisite group of delegates in the Bosniak and Croat Caucus nominated their candidates for President and Vice-President of the Federation of Bosnia and Herzegovina.
 On 27 January, the group of delegates in the Serb Caucus nominated their candidate for the same position.

-Both parliamentary Houses adopted the Budget for 2023 in time in late January.
-The Federation House of Peoples also elected the Bosniak and Croat delegates to the House of Peoples of the Parliamentary Assembly of Bosnia and Herzegovina on 27 January.
+Both parliamentary Houses adopted the budget for 2023 in time in late January.
+The House of Peoples of the Federation also elected the Bosniak and Croat delegates to the House of Peoples of the Parliamentary Assembly of Bosnia and Herzegovina on 27 January.

-The two Houses of the Parliament of the Federation of Bosnia and Herzegovina frequently met, with the House of Representatives holding two regular and five extraordinary sessions and the House of Peoples holding one regular and two extraordinary sessions following the October elections.
+The two Houses of the Parliament of the Federation of Bosnia and Herzegovina met frequently, with the House of Representatives holding two regular and five extraordinary sessions and the House of Peoples holding one regular and two extraordinary sessions following the October elections.
 Regarding legislative output, two new laws and two amendments to existing laws were adopted.